gguuss/DietyOS/README.md

 * Love on the spectrum
 * Disney / Marvel content and movies

-# Useful tools for maintaining and fostering relationships:
+# Useful tools and adages for maintaining and fostering relationships and happiness:
 * Therapy / both individual and couples therapy
 * Creating lists / sharing and collaborating on group activities
 * Setting and maintaining boundaries where and when appropriate